 Anyone visiting with kids will definitely want to check out this award-winning collection and the nearby Yas Marina, home to many superyachts and a vibrant strip of bars and restaurants.

 Wildlife on Saadiyat Island

 Saadiyat Island is home to the critically endangered Hawksbill Turtle.
-During the breeding season, many of the hotels listed above have additional programs and each engages in their own way between nature and community.
+During the breeding season, many of the hotels listed above have additional programs, and each engages in their own way between nature and the community.
 Hatching sites are protected by strict environmental measures and are patrolled by trained personnel who continually monitor the reproduction of the turtles.

 You can also capture more of Abu Dhabi’s marine life at adjacent Jubail Island and the Jubail Mangrove Park.

 There is a section of Saadiyat Island reserved as public beach frontage.
 Saadiyat Beach is accessed by a road adjacent to the Park Hyatt.
 Here you can look to rent beach chairs and umbrellas, or simply pull up your towel on the pristine white sands.
 Do note that the dunes are a protected area due to the wildlife that calls them home.
 You will find a protective boardwalk along the edge of the beach.